puredrinkology/website/content/recipes/raspberry-cooler/index.md

   want the raspberry flavor to shine, not get lost in fizz.
 A lemon wedge garnish adds a beautiful touch and enhances the citrus notes. '
 base_spirit: vodka
-category: shake
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'The Raspberry Cooler is a simple, refreshing Highball, a cocktail family originating in the 19th century.
 Its origins are likely rooted in the classic Gin & Tonic, substituting gin with raspberry vodka for a fruity twist. '
-family: ''
+family: 'highball'
 flavor_description: 'The Raspberry Cooler is a light and refreshing cocktail with a sweet and tart flavor profile.
 The raspberry vodka provides a delicate berry sweetness that is balanced by the citrusy tang of the lemon-lime soda.
 The ice chills the drink and enhances its refreshing qualities.
 It''s a perfect summer cocktail, easy to drink and ideal for a warm day. '
-fullname: The Raspberry Cooler Shake
+fullname: The Raspberry Cooler
 glass: Highball glass
 has_alcohol: true
 ingredients: